 The following brief history was compiled from information provided by the Granville Ohio Historical Society archives and other sources.

-Local businessman Henry D. Wright originally constructed a mansion on this site as an Italianate Villa type structure in 1865.
+Local businessman Henry D. Wright originally constructed a mansion on this site as an Italianate Villa type structure in the 1860's.
 It was constructed of sandstone quarried from the property.
-Jonas McCune became the owner within a year after construction and the property became known as McCune’s Villa.
+Jonas McCune became the owner within a year after construction was finally finished and the property became known as McCune’s Villa.

-Several others owned the property prior to John Sutphin Jones, who purchased the property in 1905 after making his fortune in the railroad and coal businesses.
+Several others owned or lived on the property prior to John Sutphin Jones, who purchased the property in 1905 after making his fortune in the railroad and coal businesses.

 Jones soon hired architect Frank Packard of Columbus who orchestrated the mansion renovation and construction of the outbuildings during the first decade of the 20th Century.
 This renovation took nearly five years and transformed the mansion into its Georgian-Federal style design.